Cycling facts and fiction

 Cycling is also great for kids because it gives them independence and mobility, which are vital for their fitness and intellectual development.

-Facts: For shorter trips, going by car is only marginally quicker, if at all.
+Facts: For short trips, going by car is only marginally quicker, if at all.

 Most car journeys involve just one person with no luggage and are for less than 6km.
 In fact a staggering one third of vehicle trips are for less than 2km.
 Those are ideal distances for cycling.
 By the time you’ve sat in traffic, driven around the block looking for a park, and walked to your destination you could probably have got where you were going by bike – and parking your cycle is free and easy.